niket18bhave/library_jena/README.md

 ### Prerequisites
 You will need to install OpenJDK 11 and OpenJavaFX 11 in order to run the software.
-You will need to add firebase jar files to your library

 **OpenJavaFX 11**
 - Download OpenJavaFX 11 from [Gluon Official Website](https://gluonhq.com/products/javafx/).